TrueBlocks/trueblocks-docs/content/docs/prologue/do-i-need-a-node.md

 route we recommend for users without nodes.
 Using IPFS provides huge privacy and performance benefits.

-* The index is immutable, so you know if it's been tampered with
+* The index is immutable, so you know whether it's been tampered with
 * The index is decentralized, so no one owns it
 * The query directly from your machine, so  it's lightning fast
-* Bloom filters mean only need to store the fraction of the blockchain: fraction you want to use
+* We use bloom filters, so you need to store only the fraction of the blockchain that you are interested in

 Of course, the problem is that we only publish to the IPFS periodically.
 This means our version doesn't contain the latest data.